GENERIC SPACE COMBAT SYSTEM AKA GSCS

 GSCS

-From time to time I have been thinking about a tabletop space combat system, and now I have put it on writing.
-My inspiration has been different SciFi shows and movies.
-I wanted to make a system that mimics the scene where the captain of the ship has to decide where the ships power is directed.
+From time to time I have been thinking about a tabletop space combat system, and now I have put it in writing.
+My inspiration has been different sci-fi shows and movies.
+I wanted to make a system that mimics the scene where the captain of the ship has to decide where the ship's power is directed.
 The classic example would be “all power to the forward shields!”.

 Engine:

-A ship moves 6 inches when no energy points are put on the engine.
-Every energy point put on the engine adds 2 inches to the sips movement speed.
-The maximum speed of a ship is therefore 16 inches if you put 5 energy points on the engine.
+A ship moves 6 inches when no energy points are put into the engine.
+Every energy point put into the engine adds 2 inches to the ship's movement speed.
+The maximum speed of a ship is therefore 16 inches if you put 5 energy points into the engine.

 Weapons:

-A ship can fire 1 shot when no energy points are put on weapons.
-Every energy point put on weapons adds 1 extra shot.
-The maximum shots a ship can fire is 6 if you put 5 energy points on weapons.
+A ship can fire 1 shot when no energy points are put into weapons.
+Every energy point put into weapons adds 1 extra shot.
+The maximum number of shots a ship can fire is 6 if you put 5 energy points into weapons.

 Shields:

-Ships shields can try to deflect 1 time when no energy points are put on shields.
-Every energy point put on shields adds 1 extra deflection try.
-The maximum deflections a ship can attempt is 6 if you put 5 energy points on shields.
+A ship's shields can attempt to deflect once when no energy points are put into shields.
+Every energy point put into shields adds 1 extra deflection attempt.
+The maximum number of deflections a ship can attempt is 6 if you put 5 energy points into shields.

 Turn based mechanics:

-The system works in the traditional “I go you go” system.
-Player 1 activates their ships and after that Player 2 and so on.
-Number of players or ships are not restricted for now in any way, it’s up to the players.
+The system works in the traditional “I go, you go” format.
+Player 1 activates their ships, and after that Player 2, and so on.
+The number of players or ships is not restricted in any way for now-it's up to the players.

 Generator: